I. 1. What is a learning disability?

 III.
 1. If I have an LD, what kinds of support does ODS offer?

-At ODS we feel that it is preferable to self-identify to professors during the first two weeks of class.
+At ODS we feel that it is preferable to self-identify to professors during the first 2-3 weeks of the semester to get accommodations set up early.
 This way, professors are aware that you are registered with ODS, and that you may need test accommodations such as time-plus-one-half.
 With this policy, you are not waiting until you perform at a disappointing level on an exam, but are being proactive and using your diagnosis as a safety net.
 An added benefit to the ODS Early Self-Identification Policy is that it opens up the lines of communication with your professor and encourages analysis of your disability profile with respect to each individual course.
 For example, you may only require accommodations in specific courses, i.e. if you have a math-based disability, time-plus-one-half on a statistics exam may be beneficial, but not needed for a history test.
 Test format should likewise be considered.
 For example, essays may be problematic; however, multiple choice questions may pose no difficulty.

 Take a deep breath.
 You can do it, but planning is the key.
 Start by sitting down and making a course-by-course list of all the remaining assignments, tests and papers.
 Next to each item on your list, write down a realistic amount of time you will need to complete each task.
 This may involve previewing the reading assignments in order to assess how much time to allot based on the complexity of the material, your familiarity of the material, and your motivation with respect to the course.
 Regarding papers, break down the assignment into smaller sections, which include research, organization writing, and re-writing.
 As for studying, be sure to allow time for study group participation; reviewing classes and outlining or re-copying of notes.